Leica CL vs X2

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the CL).

 - Longer lasting: Gets more shots (450 versus 220) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been around for much longer (launched in May 2012).

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 Below is a side-by-side comparison of the specs of the two cameras to facilitate a quick review of their differences and common features.

 |Camera Type||Mirrorless system camera||Fixed lens compact camera|